andrewacashner/hearingfaithms/chapters/chapter-3.md

 For this poetry in *romance* meter, Padilla has the singers declaim the eight-syllable lines in pairs, with emphasis on the assonant even-numbered lines.
-^[XXX  cite metrica, crestomatia, romance publications, Old English, German exx] Padilla's setting aurally projects the text as though it were arranged like similar ballad forms in Germanic poetry---as sixteen-syllable lines, with a *caesura* in the middle and assonance at the end, like this:
+In the Spanish national epic *Cantar de mío Cid*, the *romance* meter is arranged in sixteen-syllable lines, with a *caesura* in the middle and assonance at the end.
+[@Navarro:Metrica, XXX; @MenendezPidal:Crestomatia, 32--50; cf. also Old English
+and Germanic poetry.]
+Padilla's setting aurally projects the text as though it were arranged like
+this:

 -----------------------------   ---------------------------
 Voces, las de la capilla,       cuenta con lo que se canta,